dpc10ster/RJafrocBook/docs/14-froc-meanings-foms-ocs.md

 (\#eq:froc-meanings-theta-equal-weights)
 \end{equation}
 ```
-For example, for equally weighted lesions, for a case with three lesions, each weight equals one-third (1/3).
+For example, for equally weighted lesions and a case with three lesions, each weight equals one-third (1/3) [^froc-meanings-foms-ocs-1].

+[^froc-meanings-foms-ocs-1]: The `RJafroc` function `DfReadDataFile()` checks that the weights sum to unity to a precision of about 5 decimal places.
+The easy way to assign equal weights to all lesions on a diseased case is to set the corresponding `lesionWeights` field in the Excel file `Truth` worksheet to zeroes.

 ## Two Theorems {#froc-meanings-two-theorems}